 The screen on the LG G3, when used properly to display high-resolution content, is immense… LG knew that, and has been rightly making a big deal about it.

-The overall design of the phone is vastly improved too, with the faux-metal cover not necessarily feeling great but certainly looks the part when laid on a table.
+The overall design of the phone is vastly improved too, with the faux-metal cover not necessarily feeling great but certainly looking the part.

 The camera is powerful too, leading to some great snaps and not letting me down when I wanted to just capture the moment here and there.
-The size of the phone makes some shots slightly harder, but overall it's a good sensor to pack on there.
+The size of the phone makes some shots slightly harder, but overall it's a good option for photography.

 The battery life is also really impressive – sure, it only matches the competition, but given it has so much more to do with the QHD screen it's a revelation really.